romans-weapon/spear-framework/README.md

         + [JDBC to Hive Connector](#jdbc-to-hive-connector)
 - [Examples](#examples)

-## Introduction
+## Introductionl

 Spear Framework is basically used to write connectors from source to target,applying business logic/transformations over the soure data and loading it to the corresponding destination

 ## How to Run
 Below are the steps to write and run your own connector: